Illegal Weapons in Raleigh

 The right to bear arms is guaranteed by the North Carolina and the United States Constitution, but it is not an unlimited right to carry or possess every weapon.
-Certain weapons are illegal to possess in North Carolina.
+Certain weapons are illegal to possess in Raleigh and North Carolina in general.
 While some weapons are illegal, North Carolina still has some of the least restrictive gun and weapons laws in the United States, but restrictions still exist.

 Being found in possession of an illegal weapon can have a devastating impact on your life.
 You could lose your right to keep and bear arms and end up a convicted felon.
 To mitigate the chances of this happening to you, contact the Coolidge Law Firm.
 Our attorneys have the experience needed to negotiate a better outcome for your case.